jonniespratley/create-english-sentences/README.md

 ## Requirements

-Simple web application that allows users learning English to form proper sentences.
+Create a simple web application that allows users learning English to form proper sentences.

  - [x] Use Linguatools free testing API to generate sentences